AbsoluteVirtueXI/demoquad/README.md

 - Even if i start to be comfortable my macro's in Substrate, sometimes i had to think twice before writting.
 - I had a lot of name colision while writting my tests.
 The namespace was polluted and names/types were ambigious
 - i mostly did it following my personnal view and feeling, i got some inspiration from pallets, but not sure what would be the best practice for this kind of exercice.
+- found some dirty hacks for testing event, but doesn't work so well.

 ## Conclusion

-the project is really interesting, because it deals with a topical subject: people's desire for more transparency and greater involvement in decision-making.
+the project is really interesting, because it deals with a topical subjects: people's desire for more transparency and greater involvement in decision-making.
 I regret not having finished, i started late and i changed my project on Monday 4am because i had trouble working with the pallet-assets and my Ethereum knowledge overlap too much on my substrate and both paragdim don't mix well sometimes.
 This project allowed me to be more comfortable with FRAME and to finally be able to understand the code in a lot of FRAME pallet.